KRISHNAPRASADEK/Blog-app-mern/README.md

 This is MERN Stack Social Media Application for posting blogs by creating your own user account.
 <br/>
-Technologies used React JS, Node JS, Express JS, MongoDB.
+Technologies used React JS, Node JS, Express JS, MongoDB, Material UI
 <br/>

 <a href="https://www.youtube.com/watch?v=ckNBsmBKYkA">Click to watch output on youtube</a>